CumulusNetworks/docs/content/cumulus-netq-32/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 3. Click **Run Now** to start the validation.

-    The associated on-demand validation result cards (one per protocol and service selected) are opened on your current workbench.
+    The associated on-demand validation result cards (one per protocol and service selected) are accessible from the full-screen Validation Request card.
 Refer to {{<link title="Validate Network Protocol and Service Operations#view-on-demand-validation-results" text="View On-demand Validation Results">}}.

     {{<figure src="/images/netq/valid-request-medium-bgpevpn-running-230.png" width="420">}}